Railway signalling: Route signalling and speed signalling

-Most railway systems use what is known as speed signalling.
-However, signalling in Britain and in countries influenced by British practice generally conforms to the principle of route signalling.

-Note: Generally both Route and Speed signalling follow the exact same rules on straight sections of track without junctions, the differences between the two system arise when there are junctions involved, as the two systems have different methods of notifying trains about junctions.
+Route signalling and speed signalling are two different ways of notifying trains about junctions.

 Under route signalling, a driver is informed which route the train will take beyond each signal (unless only one route is possible).
 This is achieved by a route indicator attached to the signal.
-The driver uses his route knowledge, reinforced by speed restriction signs fixed at the lineside, to drive the train at the correct speed for the route to be taken.
-This method has the disadvantage that the driver may be unfamiliar with a route onto which he has been diverted due to some emergency condition.
+The driver uses their route knowledge, reinforced by speed restriction signs fixed at the lineside, to drive the train at the correct speed for the route to be taken.
+This method has the disadvantage that the driver may be unfamiliar with the required speed over a junction onto which they have been diverted due to some emergency condition.
 Several accidents have been caused by this alone.
-For this reason, in the UK drivers are only allowed to drive on routes that they have been trained on and must regularly travel over the lesser used diversionary routes to keep their route knowledge up to date.
+For this reason, in the UK, where all lines are route signalled, drivers are only allowed to drive on routes that they have been trained on and must regularly travel over the lesser used diversionary routes to keep their route knowledge up to date.

+Many route signalling systems use approach control (see below) to inform a driver of an upcoming change of route.

-Under speed signalling, the signal aspect informs the driver at what speed he may proceed, but not necessarily the route the train will take.
-Speed signalling requires a far greater range of signal aspects than route signalling, but less dependence is placed on drivers' route knowledge, although the need for drivers to learn the route is not eliminated.
+Under speed signalling, the signal aspect informs the driver at what speed they may proceed over a junction, but not necessarily the route the train will take.
+Speed signalling requires a far greater range of signal aspects than route signalling, but less dependence is placed on drivers' route knowledge, although the need for drivers to learn the route is not eliminated as speed signalling does not usually inform drivers of speed limit changes outside junctions.
 Usually speed limit signs are used in addition to speed signals, with the driver following whichever shows the lower speed.

 Many systems have come to use elements of both systems to give drivers as much information as possible.
 This can mean that speed signalling systems may use route indications in conjunction with speed aspects to better inform drivers of their route; for example, route indications may be used at major stations to indicate to arriving trains to which platform they are routed.
 Likewise, some route signalling systems indicate approach speed using theatre displays so that drivers know what speed they must travel.